sapient007/GoogleCloudPriceList/README.md

     NOT A.Google_service = 'Maps'
 ```

-putting it all together, if we need to filter the SKU dataset all all the example conditions listed above, we can execute the query below as a reference:
+putting it all together, if we need to filter the SKU dataset all all the example conditions listed above, we can execute the query below as a references:

+#### Filter CONUS and North America Based SKUs
+this query exmaple below shows how to extract all "northamerica" and/or "us-" based skus for GCP.
+Update the filter `us-|northamerica` to fine tune the query

 ```
     SELECT